 - When you’ve got a grip on the tick, pull straight back, steadily and firmly.
 Don’t squeeze or twist as you pull.

 - Drop the tick into rubbing alcohol to kill it.
-These hardy buggers can survive being flushed down the toilet or drain.
+These hardy bugs can survive being flushed down the toilet or drain.
 Squeezing the tick with your fingers isn’t recommended, as the fluid that comes out can cause diseases.

 - Clean the bite area with a cotton ball dipped in rubbing alcohol.
 You may want to follow it up with a dab of antibiotic ointment.